jdasfd/pars/README.md

         printf qq{%s:%s\n}, $chr, $hole->as_string if $hole->is_not_empty;
     ' |
     spanr cover stdin -o sce_intron.yml
+# $intspan->holes will give out the rest of the coding range

 # produce orf_genomic set
 cat ../sgd/orf_genomic_all.fasta |